-validation-overrides.xml can be added to the
+validation-overrides.xml is added to the

 root of an application package (i.e. next to services.xml)

 Validations which can be overridden in this way

-id preceding the validation message, e.g if the message is
+E.g. if the message is

 field-type-change: Changing the type of field 'foo' to 'bar' is not supported

 Validations protect against inadvertently corrupting a production instance.
-Overriding them may be useful e.g if the application is not in production yet or if you think the consequences of inconsistencies or loss of the data in a particular field are fine.
+Overriding them may be useful e.g. if the application is not in production yet or if you think the consequences of inconsistencies or loss of the data in a particular field are fine.

-<validation-overrides> <allow until="iso-8601-date" [comment="any text"]>validation-id</allow>* </validation-overrides>Any number of
+<validation-overrides> <allow until="iso-8601-date" [comment="any text"]>validation-id</allow>* </validation-overrides>

-allowtags is permissible.
+allow tags is permissible.
+Example:

 allow-tag disables a particular validation for a limited time.

 Dates may at most be 30 days in the future, but should be as close to now as possible for safety,

-|comment||Any text explaining the reason for the change to humans.|
+|comment||No||Text explaining the reason for the change to humans.|